-First or only early decision plan closing date - December 1 First or only early decision plan notification date - December 22 Number of early decision applications received by your institution - 402 (for Fall 2002) Number of applicants admitted under early decision plan - 223 (for Fall 2002) Number of students enrolled under early decision plan - 214 (for Fall 2002)
+Number of early decision applications received by your institution - 426 Number of applicants admitted under early decision plan - 230 Number of students enrolled under early decision plan - 224

 C22.
 Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
 No